Fabbbrrr/ha-world-cup-2026/Examples/world_cup_2026_dashboard_example_latest.md

 # ⚠️ Fixture Attributes

-The dashboard uses the simplified fixture attributes provided by the integration:
+The dashboard uses the simplified fixture attributes provided by the integration, including:

 ```jinja2
 m.home